-Many people think of LEDs as expensive bulbs.
+Many people think of LEDs as expensive bulbs or don’t understand what a LED Light even is.
 What they do not know is it has many features on top of being a thrifty light source.
 For one, LEDs do less environmental harm than the common incandescent light bulb.
 According to research, this absence of mercury is one of the reasons why people need to support this product.
 It is not harmful to humans and it does not have harmful effects on the environment once thrown away.
 And as a bonus, about 95% of all LEDs are recyclable so nothing goes to waste.
-Consider some little known fun facts about LED lights.
+Consider some little known fun facts about the LED light bulb.

 The Lighting Lasts a Really Long Time